This section contains snippets that were automatically translated from C++ to Python and may contain errors.

 updateResult() that performs the calculation and updates the output widget accordingly.
 The private

 ui member variable refers to the form, and is used to access the contents of the user interface.

 CalculatorForm Class Implementation#

-The constructor simply calls the base class’s constructor and sets up the form’s user interface.
+The constructor simply calls the base class’s constructor, sets up the form’s user interface and connects the signals

 The user interface is set up with the